 Student Profile: Christina Schuman '16

-Photographing things, getting to know people, laughing with those people, and touring the neat restaurants and streets around Chattanooga.
+Getting to know people, laughing with and photographing those people, dancing anywhere that has enough space, listening to copious amounts of music, and touring the neat streets, restaurants, and shops around Chattanooga.

 Favorite place on campus

 The chapel on sunny Mondays, Wednesdays, and Fridays at 11 AM—front section, about four rows back.
 The light shines in through those stunning stained-glass windows, the room is quiet before everyone rushes in, and then we all join to worship.
 I wish I could better describe it with words, but that's often the most difficult task when trying to explain beautiful things.

 Why did you choose Covenant?

 Initially, I did not want to come to Covenant.
 I had just graduated from a very small Christian school and wanted to go to a huge public university near home.
 The closer it got to decision time, the Lord opened my heart to the idea of Covenant and provided financially.
 I realized it would be a safe place for me to struggle independently—to struggle through who I am as a follower of Christ, and to struggle through what that means for my life and beliefs.
 I chose Covenant because I wanted to be in an environment where I could live alongside people who genuinely loved the Lord and wanted to serve him and grow in him.
 I needed that and still need that every day.
 I also loved the change of scenery and people—fresh faces make life more exciting.
 The campus is beautiful, and I don’t mind that either.

 How is Covenant unique?